kirillunlimited/kirillunlimited.com/src/pages/about.md

 I am a team player, so I like to collaborate with talented and passionated developers and share my experience with others.

-You can find more info about my skills and experience on <a href="https://www.linkedin.com/in/kirillunlimited" target="_blank" rel="noopener noreferrer">LinkedIn</a>.
+Also, I am open for hire.
+You can find more information about my skills and experience on <a href="https://www.linkedin.com/in/kirillunlimited" target="_blank" rel="noopener noreferrer">LinkedIn</a>.
+Feel free to reach out to me with any [contact method](/contact/) you prefer.

 ## Hobbies